Half Hollow Hills Central School District: Middle schools

+Candlewood Middle School

+Candlewood Middle School is located in Dix Hills, and had 706 students enrolled for the 2024-2025 school year.
+Candlewood encourages equality amongst its students to promote diversity.
+The school is unique for having a circular shaped building, and a huge library.
+Candlewood has a giant running track that's used for gym and public use.
+Middle school students from grades 6 and 7 will most likely go here for summer school.

+West Hollow Middle School

+West Hollow Middle School, which opened in 1970, is located in Melville.
+It is the largest middle school in the district, with 968 students for the 2024-2025 school year.
+West Hollow has many options for free time like Library, Makerspace, and Cove.
+West Hollow has a giant running track that's used for gym and public use.
+Elementary school students from grades 3-5 will most likely go here for summer school.

 High schools

-Half Hollow Hills East
+Half Hollow Hills East High School

 High School East is located at 50 Vanderbilt Parkway in Dix Hills, New York, Hills East is fed from West Hollow Middle School and is the larger of the district's two high schools.
 The class of 1978 was the last class where East was the exclusive high school in the district; commencing in 1979 there were graduating classes from both high schools.

 High School East features a domed planetarium that houses a Evans & Sutherland digital projection system that is generally used to host class trips from the middle and elementary schools.

 High School East is home to the Eugene Orloff Auditorium, a two-level theater boasting a seating capacity of 2200, making it the second largest not-for-profit auditorium on Long Island.
 The stage is a full Broadway-sized stage (88 feet wide, 49 feet deep, three stories tall for fly space (hanging scenery).
 The stage has an orchestra pit containing two pistons (although only one functions) that are capable of raising and lowering the pit.